python-attrs/cattrs/README.rst

 * Free software: MIT license
 * Documentation: https://cattrs.readthedocs.io.
 * Python versions supported: 3.7 and up.
+(Older Python versions, like 2.7, 3.5 and 3.6 are supported by older versions; see the changelog.)

 Features